galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 > are the most commonly used:
 >
 > - ***Saccharomyces cerevisiae***: a top-fermenting (*i.e.* yeast which rise
-> up to the top of the beer as it eats and creates alcohol) ale yeast, responsible
+> up to the top of the beer as it metabolizes sugars, delivering alcohol as a by-product),
-> for a huge range of beer styles like witbiers, stouts, ambers, tripels, saisons,
+> ale yeast responsible for a huge range of beer styles like witbiers, stouts, ambers,
-> IPAs, and many more.
+> tripels, saisons, IPAs, and many more.
 It is most likely the yeast that the early brewers were
 > inadvertently brewing with over 3,000 years ago.
 > - ***Saccharomyces pastorianus***: a bottom-fermenting (*i.e.* it sits on the
 > bottom of the tank as it ferments) lager yeast, responsible for beer styles